-Personally, I have always wanted to obtain a doctorate degree and this has always been my plan.
+Personally, I have always wanted to obtain a doctorate degree.
 While at SCAD, I have been studying hard, completing projects on time and doing everything in my power to get accepted into grad school once I graduate.
-Graduate programs, as well as doctorate programs, normally give students waivers for the high price of tuition.
+Graduate programs, including doctorate programs, normally give students waivers for the high price of tuition.
 Grad students often work for the school, typically in the form of a teacher’s assistant, in exchange for a stipend.
-For most people, such as myself, this is the only way I would be able to attend grad school.
-If I worked hard enough to get into a school that waived my tuition and gave me a stipend for my work, I could pursue my lifelong dream of receiving higher education and earning a doctorate degree.
+For most people, this is the only way to afford grad school.
+If I worked hard enough to get into a school that waived my tuition and gave me a stipend for my work, I could pursue my lifelong dream of receiving a doctorate degree.

 The House’s tax legislation will end these plans.
 Hypothetically, if I attend New York University as a doctorate student and my tuition is $50,000 but my education is fully funded by the school, then that $50,000 is waived.
-Yet the house’s tax legislation will view that $50,000 as my income, as if NYU is handing me that money, which of course they would not be.
+Yet, the House’s tax legislation will view that $50,000 as my income, as if NYU is handing me that cash.
 In fact, I would never even see that money as it would simply remain inside the NYU offices.
-Thus, I would be paying taxes as if I make $50,000 when I am actually making $0.
+Thus, I would be paying taxes as if I make $50,000 when I would actually be making $0.

-This makes it entirely impossible for lower to middle class American students to pursue a higher education.
-While graduate and doctorate students are often paid stipends by the school in exchange for their labor through research or teaching, these stipends are not nearly enough to cover the taxes that will now be placed on the students.
+This would make it entirely impossible for lower to middle class American students to pursue a post-graduate education.
+While graduate students are often paid stipends by the school in exchange for their labor through research or teaching, these stipends are not nearly enough to cover the taxes that will now be placed on the students.

 Graduate and doctorate students are essential to our country’s growth.
 How can we expect America to move forward without the small percentage of students who are pursuing a higher education to research, create, solve problems and make a difference?
 Graduate and doctorate students will one day be the ones who cure cancer, halt global warming and keep our country moving forward.